Some of the numbers presented in this website may not be the most recent available

 A period of political instability in the 1990s led to a more decentralised government but the economy is healthy, based on agriculture, fishing, tourism and financial services.

-Vanuatu consists of 82 small, young volcanic islands of which 65 are inhabited.
+Vanuatu consists of 82 small, young volcanic islands in the southwest Pacific Ocean of which 65 are inhabited.
 Two of the islands (Matthew and Hunter) are also claimed and controlled by France as part of the French collectivity of New Caledonia.

 The largest islands are Espiritu Santo, Malakula and Efate, where the capital is located.
 Most of the islands are rocky and steep with fringing reefs and no continental shelf so that they dip steeply directly onto oceanic basement.
 There are several active volcanoes on the islands and many underwater volcanoes.